pwwang/argx/README.md

 - [Clear-append/extend action](#clear_appendextend-action): Store a list of values.
 Different from `append` and `extend`, the initial value is cleared.
 - [Grouping required arguments by default](#grouping-required-arguments-by-default): Put required arguments in 'required arguments' group, instead of 'optional arguments' group
 - [Order of groups in help message](#order-of-groups-in-help-message): Allow to add an `order` attribute to groups to change the order of groups in help message
-- [Addtional types](#additional-types): Some additional types to convert the values of arguments
+- [Additional types](#additional-types): Some additional types to convert the values of arguments
 - [Configuration file to create the parser](#configuration-file-to-create-the-parser): Instead of creating the parser by code, you can also create it by a configuration file
 - [API to get actions](#api-to-get-actions): Get the actions of the parser by API
 - [Pre-parse hook](#pre-parse-hook): A hook to modify the arguments before parsing